wasmerio/wasmer-java/README.md

 }
 ```

-# API of the `wasmer` extension/module
+# API of the `wasmer` library

 ## The `Instance` class

-Instantiates a WebAssembly module represented by bytes, and calls exported functions on it:
+The `Instance` constructor compiles and instantiates a WebAssembly
+module.
+It is built upon bytes.
+From here, it is possible to call
+exported functions, or exported memories.
+For example:

 ```java
 // Instantiates the WebAssembly module.
 Instance instance = new Instance(wasmBytes);